Creepy KFC Colonel Sanders

 KFC, now owned by Yum!
 Brands, has struggled in recent years because its fried chicken has been deemed unhealthy by many target audiences (which is why it re-branded Kentucky Fried Chicken to simply KFC).
 It has been striving for relevancy ever since.

 And let’s be frank.
-Not only did KFC bring back Colonel Sanders in an attempt to lay claim to a brand equity, it did it after seeing the success of Wendy’s which has an appealing actress play Wendy, the namesake daughter for which founder Dave Thomas named his chain.
+Not only did they bring back KFC Colonel Sanders in an attempt to lay claim to a brand equity, it did it after seeing the success of Wendy’s which has an appealing actress play Wendy, the namesake daughter for which founder Dave Thomas named his chain.

 But there’s a striking difference between KFC and Wendy’s.
 Wendy always seemed like a made-up character to us all.
 It was Dave Thomas who was the real person – and think how creepy and misguided it would have been for Wendy’s to trot out an actor playing him in new advertising.